Yuqi-Guoo/2026.1933-test/results/README.md

 ### CSV Data Details

 The CSV file `table_Qi.csv` contains detailed computational results for all 144 large-scale SCFLP instances.
-For each algorithm (B&C+GSF and B&C+EF), the following columns are reported (with the algorithm name appended as a suffix, e.g., `Obj_B&C+GSF`):
+For each algorithm (B&C+GSF and B&C+EF), the following columns are reported:

 #### Results